KeebCathedral/MiniKeeb/keymaps/readme.md

 ---

 Note: The default layout files use a dedicated layer for control+key combinations (MO(3)), as I found that performed better on my system (Windows).
 If you would rather avoid this implementation and work with a traditional QMK control key (KC_LCTL), the corresponding files are located inside the 'alternate files' folder found above.
-If unsure, disregard this notice and keep the files labelled 'default'.
+If unsure, disregard this notice and keep the files labeled 'default' in their names, also found above.

 ![image](https://github.com/KeebCathedral/MiniKeeb/assets/59219083/60ea28f9-6fdc-4f34-84c5-25c065269ea2)